 If the idea of loading with large amounts of creatine in the first week is not appealing to you, studies have also shown that it is also possible to increase creatine stores and likely to reach peak creatine saturation by taking smaller dosages of 3g.
 Therefore loading is not necessary.

 If you choose not to load, it still works it takes a much longer time to reach saturation levels – muscle creatine levels have been found to have increased by 20% after 28 days of 3g per day (rather than full saturation after 5-7 days if loading as above).

 Do you need to deload or ‘cycle off’ creatine?

 The short answer to this is no, you do not.
-Later in this article I’ll go over side effects or long-term risks, but essentially there are minimal concerns with long term creatine usage.
+Later in this article, I’ll go over side effects or long-term risks, but essentially there are minimal concerns with long term creatine usage.

-There are various myths such as long-term supplementation will decrease your body’s sensitivity to creatine (not true), and that it will effect your body’s ability to synthesise it if you don’t cycle off (also not true).
+There are various myths such as long-term supplementation will decrease your body’s sensitivity to creatine (not true), and that it will affect your body’s ability to synthesise it if you don’t cycle off (also not true).